+All vehicles parked on campus must be registered.
 All student and faculty staff parking permits are issued by the Chief of Security.
 You must first register your vehicle on Wolf Den and your permit will be assigned and placed in the student's campus mailbox.
+Commuter students can pick up their permit at the Cheif of Security's office in Derrick Hall, room 13.
 The faculty and staff will have theirs delivered to their locations.
 If you have any questions concerning parking, call the Chief of Security at 803-321-5602 or go by his office in Derrick Hall office #13.

-- ► All parking permits will be \$120. - All parking will be classified as student, faculty/staff, reserved, visitor and disabled parking only. - Designated, residential and commuter parking areas have been changed to student parking only. - All white lined spaces and graveled lots are for students. - All students are required to have a Newberry College parking decal affixed to their vehicle to park on college property. - ► All faculty/staff red spaced parking on the entire campus is 24/7/365 including nights, weekends, holidays and breaks.
+- All parking permits will be \$120 (non-refundable) per each academic year to include summer school if needed.
+For December graduates or students beginning in the Spring semester, the cost will be \$60. - All parking will be classified as student, faculty/staff, reserved, visitor and disabled parking only. - Students may only park in white lined spaces and graveled lots with a permit.. - All students are required to have a Newberry College parking decal affixed to their vehicle to park on college property. - All faculty/staff red spaced parking on the entire campus is 24/7/365 including nights, weekends, holidays and breaks.
 All others will be ticketed and towed at owner's expense.
-Students are not allowed to park in a red space or reserved parking space at any time. - ► All faculty/staff are required to have a faculty staff decal affixed to their vehicle on the right side lower corner of the front windshield. - All reserved spaces are for the college officials on the signage in front of the reserved parking space 24/7/365.
+Students are not allowed to park in a red space or reserved parking space at any time. - ► All faculty/staff are required to have a faculty staff decal affixed to their vehicle on the right side lower corner of the front windshield. - ► All reserved spaces are for the college officials on the signage in front of the reserved parking space 24/7/365.